 Blogger’s note: This post was originally written at this site’s launch, in January 2012.
-My views of things have evolved a bit since then, as explained in my 1st and 2nd blogoversary posts as well as the interviews I’ve done discussing the January 1969 sessions .
+My views of things have evolved a bit since then, as explained in my 1st and 2nd blogoversary posts as well as the interviews and podcast appearances I’ve done discussing the January 1969 sessions .
 But the general idea remains the same.

 I lay out much of the raison d’être of this blog in the introductory post.